TL;DR

 With technology making up a large portion of budgets, managing IT finances is critical for business success.
 However, many companies struggle with this.
-88% of companies planned to pursue cost improvement last year, but 58% of financial management programs failed to meet their targets.3 Without proper visibility and control over technology spending, IT leaders struggle to show how their investments deliver value – and may waste money unnecessarily.
+Among finance leaders surveyed by Deloitte, just 47% consistently report meeting their cost savings goals3.
+Without proper visibility and control over technology spending, IT leaders struggle to show how their investments deliver value – and may waste money unnecessarily.

 That's where IT financial management (ITFM) comes in.
 Putting an effective ITFM strategy in place allows companies to optimize IT spending, gain cost transparency, demonstrate the value of investments, and make more data-driven IT decisions overall.